 Here’s a step-by-step approach to treating ringworm in parrots:

 Keep your parrot from touching anything or anyone.
 Since ringworm is contagious, it’ll spread quickly.

 Keep the parrot in its cage while you clean any area where it might have been.
 Here’s how:

-- Get rid of any mold or fungi with white vinegar or a non-toxic disinfectant
+- Get rid of mold or fungi with white vinegar or a non-toxic disinfectant.

-You can take your parrot to an avian vet to be treated for ringworm.
-However, there are over-the-counter topical medications that you can use to treat ringworm at home.
+You can take your parrot to an avian vet for ringworm treatment.
+However, you can use over-the-counter topical medications to treat ringworm at home.

-If your parrot still has feathers in the way, be thorough about applying ointment and gels.
-Never try to remove any feathers yourself.
-The parrot’s skin is already inflamed, so you might irritate your parrot’s already-sensitive skin.
+If your parrot still has feathers in the way, be thorough about applying ointment.
+Never remove any feathers yourself.
+The parrot’s skin is already inflamed, and you might irritate its already-sensitive skin.